 You may only process personal data fairly and lawfully and for specified purposes.
 These restrictions are not intended to prevent processing but ensure that you process personal data for legitimate purposes without prejudicing the rights and freedoms of data subjects.

-The lawful basis for our processing can be found on the privacy notices published for each purpose of processing we do. https://www3.rbwm.gov.uk/privacy
+The lawful basis for our processing can be found on the privacy notices published for each purpose of processing we do on our RBWM website.